austinsonger/AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_01_PIM.md

     **Note**: You may need to refresh your browser to see the request.

-1. Click the request from Isabella and enter the justification **Granted for this task** and click **Approve**.
+1. Click the request from John and enter the justification **Granted for this task** and click **Approve**.

      ![Screenshot](../Media/Module-1/2020-02-24_15-36-06.png)

-1. Switch back to the In Private Browsing session where Isabella is signed in and click My Roles and click the Active roles tab.
+1. Switch back to the In Private Browsing session where John is signed in and click My Roles and click the Active roles tab.
 Note the status.

      ![Screenshot](../Media/Module-1/fe734263-57c8-4cc9-b79f-848d7d4f9488.png)